kagehq/echos/README.md

 # Echos

-A Wireshark for AI agents.
-Visualize and control every action your agents take in real time.
+A firewall for AI agents to observe and control every action your agents take in real time.

+Unlike passive monitoring tools, Echos intercepts actions *before* they happen, giving you policy-based control and human approval for sensitive operations.

 ## Installation